The blunder to dissociate the Sahara from Sidi Ifni

 As Algeria came out of French colonialism with a vast territory- a sizable part of which was taken from Morocco starting in 1844 when France defeated the Kingdom at the Battle of Isly- it adhered to the principle of the inviolability of frontiers inherited from colonialism.

-Spain’s maneuvering to delay the settlement of the Sahara
+Spain’s maneuvering to delay the settlement of the Western Sahara

 In fact, taking advantage of the strained relations between Morocco and its two North African neighbors, Spain rushed to thwart Morocco’s efforts to present a common front with Algeria and Mauritania.